 The New Vortex cover also has elastic and straps like the Yescom cover, which makes it quite appealing, but it's also a lot more expensive.

 My complaint about the New Vortex cover is that it doesn't come down nearly as far on the boat, so it offers less protection to the sides of the pontoon boat.

 This one seems very similar to the New Vortex Cover.
 The fabric is again a 600-denier waterproof material with elastic around the edges and straps.

 One nice feature of the North East Harbor is that it has several more straps to secure to the boat.
-The straps can go under the boat entirely or just under the pontoons.
+The boat cover straps can go under the boat entirely or just under the pontoons.